cml815/do/public/blog/estimate-chances-grant-success.md

 ---

-title: "Learn Your Chance for Success: How to Know Where You Stand in a Funding Competition Even Before You Apply"
+title: "Estimate Your Chance for Success: How to Know Where You Stand in a Funding Competition Even Before You Apply"
 author: Caroline Leopold
 date: Apr 16, 2020